state-alchemists/zrb/docs/concepts/template-rendering.md

     {% endfor %}
     ```

-# Available Objects
+# Available Objects in JinjaTemplate

-Zrb automatically adds some objects and common Python packages you can access while using the Jinja Template.
+Zrb automatically adds some objects and some Python packages you can access while using the Jinja Template.

 - `datetime` (Always accessible): Python datetime module.
 - `os` (Always accessible): Python os module